groupmm/libsoni/README.md

 to prevent any conflicts with other packages.
 Ensure your environment runs Python 3.7 or higher.

 ### Method II: Setting Up a Conda Environment
-Alternatively, you can establish a conda environment specifically for ``libsoni`` by employing the ``environment_libsoni.yml`` file.
-This approach not only installs ``libsoni`` but also includes necessary packages like libsoni and jupyter to facilitate running demo files.
-Run the following command:
+Alternatively, you can create a conda environment specifically for `libsoni` by downloading this repository and installing the library in development mode.
+This approach not only installs `libsoni` but also includes necessary packages for running the demo notebooks with `jupyter`.
+One way to achieve this would be using the following commands:

 ```
-conda env create -f environment_libsoni.yml
+conda create -n libsoni python=3.11 flit
+conda activate libsoni
+flit install --symlink --deps all
 ```